jeesusonherraturku/cascading_dropdown_html_example/README.md

-I also have another page to try it out, that is for specific purpose(reading Bible) that I'm slowly adding more chapters.
+I also have another page to try it out, that is for specific purpose(reading Bible) that I'm slowly adding more chapter.
+It also has updated JavaScript code.

 Try: